JJB9922/Tailwind-Easy-Theme-Switcher/README.md

 ### Important Note

-I've included a post-install script that *should* update your tailwind.config.ts

-If it doesn't - just slide this in before the theme key:
+For this to work you have to update your tailwind.config.ts - just slide this in before the "theme: " key

 ```
 darkMode: 'class',